cakephp/docs/en/appendices/5-1-upgrade-guide.rst

 Command
 -------

-- ``bin/cake plugin list`` now includes the current version number for each plugin if available.
+- ``bin/cake plugin list`` has been added to list all available plugins, their load configuration and version.

 Console
 -------